The best whole wheat biscuits

 My grandmother used a glass to cut her biscuits into rounds and she sprinkled them with sugar before baking when they were to be used with shortcake.
 Sometimes she used a small shortbread cookie cutter to make mini biscuits that she’d fill with egg salad for one-bite sandwiches.
 And sometimes they’d eat them hot out of the oven with butter and molasses.

 You can adapt the recipe to sweet or savoury dishes by playing with the amount of sugar.
-For shortcake use 3-4 Tbsp of sugar, to eat alongside a meal use 1-2 Tbsp.
+For shortcake use 3-4 Tbsp. of sugar.
+If I’m making them to serve with soup I add 1 Tbsp. of sugar.
 The recipe works well with all sorts of flours too (whole wheat, spelt, whole white, kamut or conventional white flour.)

-3 ½ cups flour (whole wheat or whole white)2-4 tbsp sugar
+3 ½ cups flour (whole wheat or whole white)

 1 tsp salt